iRail/tip-skip/README.md

 ###BfP
 I then started consolidating the wireframe.
-As native features would be needed (SMS-composing, -sending, -receiving) and I still wanted to use HTML5 due to it's ease it was clear that [Cordova](http://phonegap.com/2012/03/19/phonegap-cordova-and-what%E2%80%99s-in-a-name/) was the way to go.
-(Formely known as Phonegap).
+As native features would be needed (SMS-composing, -sending, -receiving) and I still wanted to use HTML5 due to it's ease it was clear that [Cordova](http://phonegap.com/2012/03/19/phonegap-cordova-and-what%E2%80%99s-in-a-name/) was the way to go (formely known as Phonegap).

-To create a harmonised application I needed to switch from Twitter Bootstrap to jQuery Mobile (for CSS and page navigation) which works alot better with Cordova.
+To create a harmonised application I needed to switch from Twitter Bootstrap to [jQuery Mobile](http://jquerymobile.com/) (for CSS and page navigation) which works alot better with Cordova.
+###BfC
+Next up buying from you're computer for your phone.
+The SMS should always be sent from you're phone.
+Reasons for this: this prevents the need of an SMS gateway of your own, the SMS is always charged to the customer's bill and you use the existing infrastructure off the SMS tickets.